algorandfoundation/docs/docs/rest-apis/restendpoints.md

 ```

 !!! info
     The `kmd` daemon is only automatically started when using the `goal` command line tool with specific commands requiring key management access.
-Also, this daemon times out after 60 seconds of being idle.
 If you require API access to `kmd` you will need to manually start the process with `goal` using the command: `goal kmd start -d <data-dir>`.
+If the kmd is started with the above command it never times out and stops running unless a timeout flag is specified with the -t flag.
+The default of 0 is no timeout.

 # Security Token